 The company is financing companies belonging to the AXA group by granting bonds to AXA Bank Belgium S.A./N.V.
-The principal activity of the company is to raise funds through the issue of bonds.
-The proceeds of bonds issued, are on-lent to AXA Bank Belgium S.A./N.V.
-The bonds issued are also irrevocably guaranteed by AXA Bank Belgium S.A./N.V., as disclosed in the financial statements.
+The principal activity of the company is to raise funds through the issue of notes.
+The proceeds of notes issued are lent to AXA Bank Belgium S.A./N.V.
+The notes issued are unconditionally and irrevocably guaranteed by AXA Bank Belgium S.A./N.V., as disclosed in the financial statements.

-We have performed detailed audit work addressing the existence and valuation of the bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties, through reconciling on a sample basis the bonds granted and notes issued with the underlying agreements and cash flows as well as confirmation procedures.
+We have performed detailed audit work addressing the existence and valuation of bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties, through reconciling on a sample basis bonds granted and notes issued with the underlying agreements and cash flows as well as confirmation procedures.

-For the design and operational effectiveness of the internal control environment relevant to the treasury system in which bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties are accounted for, we relied on the audit procedures performed by PWC Belgium being the independent auditor of AXA Bank Belgium S.A./N.V. as well as the auditor that issued an assurance-report to the ISAE 3402 Type 2 report with regard to the Trade Execution and Position Management Procedures of AXA Bank Belgium S.A./N.V.
+For the design and operational effectiveness of the internal control environment relevant to the treasury system in which bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties are accounted for, we relied on the audit procedures performed by PwC Belgium, being the independent auditor of AXA Bank Belgium S.A./N.V. as well as the auditor that issued an assurance report to the ISAE 3402 Type 2 report with regard to the Trade Execution and Position Management Procedures of AXA Bank Belgium S.A./N.V.

-In addition we made use of specific procedures performed on our request by the independent auditor of AXA Bank Belgium S.A./N.V. with regard to the valuation of bonds granted and notes issued both stated at fair value.
-We have planned audit procedures to ensure sufficient involvement in the nature, timing and extent of the work performed by them.
+In addition, we made use of specific procedures performed at our request by the independent auditor of AXA Bank Belgium S.A./N.V. with regard to the valuation of bonds granted and notes issued, both stated at fair value.
+We planned audit procedures to ensure sufficient involvement in the nature, timing and extent of the work performed by them.
 These procedures include issuing instructions to those auditors, reviewing reports prepared by them and reviewing their files.